rodrod/typeorm-mysql/README.md

 # typeorm-mysql
-Example node project using typeorm-mysql
+Example node project using typeorm and mysql

 ## Prerequisite
 1. MySql with database called typeorm